Henry M. MasciaPartner

 Active in the New York State Bar Association, Henry serves on the Committee on Courts of Appellate Jurisdiction.

-Super Lawyers named Henry a Rising Star in the Metropolitan New York area for 2017.
+Super Lawyers named Henry a Rising Star in the Metropolitan New York area for 2017 and 2018.
+Henry also received the 2017 Leadership in Law Award at the Associate level from Long Island Business News.

 Henry graduated magna cum laude from Pace Law School.
 During law school, he served as articles editor for the Pace International Law Review and as senior student editor for the Journal of Court Innovation.
 He received the Dean’s Award for academic excellence, leadership, and service to the law school and community.